Béjar: History

 Béjar was founded towards October–November 1208 and it was presumably granted a fuero afterwards.
 It was originally placed to the south of the current settlement, but the population relocated to its current location in the first half of the 14th century.
 Featuring a cattle-based economy, the town sustained a quick early growth.
 Over the rest of the middle ages, the town passed several times from a royal demesne to seigneurial lordship and vice versa.
 The town saw its fuero ratified in 1333.
 Béjar celebrated an eight-day long medieval fair every year.
 The town enjoyed from availability to plenty of wood resources, hydropower and sheep flocks.

 The arrival to power of the Zúñiga family after 1396 favoured the installment of numerous courtiers and servants, who increased the demand for clothing products.

-In the Middle Ages, Béjar had a Jewish community.
-After the expulsion of the Jews in 1492, their synagogue was dismantled.
-Timber and roof tiles were taken from the building, while ritual objects such as silver Torah crowns and lamps were sold or seized by royal and local officials.

 Cloth-making boomed in the late-17th century.
 The Ducal House of Béjar brought Flemish artisans to update the wool manufacturing techniques.